svtechie/docker-influxdb/README.md

 ## The Dockerfile

 You can either create a folder and place your Dockerfile and all configuration files in it or you can clone these files from our repository [here](https://github.com/StackPointCloud/docker-influxdb).
-We recommending cloning so you capture all required configuration files, plus a pre-built Dockerfile.
+We recommend cloning so you capture all required configuration files, plus a pre-built Dockerfile.
+If you spot an issue or have an improvement, feel free to issue a PR, too!

 The first lines of your Dockerfile should always be: